a-flyleaf/omori/hrvatski/notes-tbd.md

 	"Isuse.
 Zašto...."
 EN
 	"Hey, Basil--- I'm sorry I gave you the wrong word for playing a musical instrument."
-	[attempted] "ALSO--- you tried to trick me into insulting myself--- in front! of Sunny!!!"
+	[attempted] "ALSO--- you tried to *trick me* into insulting myself--- in front! of Sunny!!!"
-	("What? ...'you embarrass yourself'??")\*
+	("What? ...'you embarrass yoursel[f]'---?")\*
 	"I repeat: [He] *doesn't* understand the lang[uage]---" "I know...."
 	{sigh} "And, I'm sorry I said there's something wrong with you.."
 	[open]
 	"Thanks. / Now, *actually* tell me how to say, and--- *and **I repeat***---" "Jesus.
 Why...."
 - \*Basil's line here has been left deliberately wonky.
 One bit was on purpose: "sebe," "myself," can be shortened as "se," which sounds more natural most of the time.
-As for the rest: "to trick into" is not a term in Croatian; likewise, "insult myself" would be better translated as "embarrass myself" ("se osramotim"); and the end-bit for "Sunny" should be "-em," not "-om," because of the end sound.
+As for the rest: "to trick into" is not a term in Croatian; likewise, "insult myself" would be better translated as "embarrass myself" ("se osramotim").
 It's Characterization, or something. (...honestly, I just didn't realize it could've been left English until partway through the translation, at which point I wasn't gonna *not* use what I had, so.)
-- "sigh" as onomatopoeia not really a Thing in croatian so I just used the english version
+- "sigh" as onomatopoeia is also not really a Thing in croatian so I just used the english version

 --

 HR "Sunny sad smo stvarno u ovome"
 EN "Sunny, we're really in it now" provided by Weeb entirely unprompted. had to draw it.

+--

+"NOT Russian!!!!"

+And thus the lore expands.

+[honestly I wanted to bang out the Other basil anime idea first but this is actually a hilarious fucking note to end on so. takoder Foreshadowing lmao]